 Making the Relationship Work with Your Nanny

 Hiring a nanny isn’t just a business arrangement — it’s a personal, ongoing relationship.
-The best placements happen when families invest in communication, structure, and mutual respect.
+A good nanny placement is similar to adding a new member to the family.
+The best placements happen when families (and the nannies!) invest in communication, structure, and mutual respect.

 Best Practices for a Healthy Relationship:

-• Build mutual trust: Share your parenting philosophy and invite your nanny to share theirs.
+Share your parenting philosophy and invite your nanny to share theirs.
 Be open to compromise where possible.
+Develop a trust that extends beyond just day to day and gives you both the chance to shine.

-• Prioritize communication: Establish daily check-ins (in person, by text, or with a nanny journal).
-Discuss not just logistics but how the children are doing emotionally and developmentally.
+One super important priority is communication Establish daily check-ins (in person, by text, or with a nanny journal).
+Discuss not just logistics, but how the children are doing emotionally and developmentally.
+Ask for short, funny things that happen in addition to larger questions of the day.
+Make time, even just 5 minutes a day!
+Communication takes time.